clojurewerkz/ogre.docs/articles/traversals.md

 Conceptually, this might seem same strange at first.
 Why does it return the same vertex twice?
-The answer lies in the example queries for `--E>`.
+The answer lies in the example queries for `-E>`.
 Those queries return two edges.
-The current query is the same as the `--E>` query except we are asking for the `out-vertex`.
+The current query is the same as the `-E>` query except we are asking for the `out-vertex`.
 That means, by the time we are asking for the `out-vertex`, we have two objects "in the pipeline".
 Thus, we get two objects back.